 Since I took the class years ago, Salesforce has upped their game on the training front quite a bit.
 Salesforce Trailhead is a shining example of what “learn as you go” e-learning should be in 2016.
 I am sure that their instructor led classes have changed a lot in the mean time as well, so I am not trying to knock Salesforce in this article, as I think this type of training exists in every industry known to man.
 What I have learned since starting Halo Business Systems in 2014 is that effective training is worth its weight in gold to people and companies in all stages of org development and implementation.
 With this in mind, I decided to take my years of technical solution based sales presentation experience and apply it to training aspiring Admins that were interested in cracking the Salesforce.com Certified Administrator and App Builder exams.
 Since then, I have successfully trained 2000+ individuals in Onsite and Online formats worldwide with many of those going on to multiple certifications and successful careers in the Salesforce Ecosystem.

-The key to the success of our process is the complete engagement of our clients throughout the entire class.
+The Halo Learning Process is the way in which we use proven teaching techniques like lecture, Socratic method, and repetition, through student demonstration by passing the presenter with the goal the complete engagement of the client throughout the entire class in an online format.
 There is seldom a moment where our students ever have the opportunity to check their email, look at their phones, call their friends or be otherwise distracted from the concept at hand.
 How is this possible?
-The first thing that I did early on was eliminate Powerpoint from the course completely.
-I do not show one slide on any classes that I teach for Halo Business Systems.
-The value in such a choice is that it totally removed the ability of the client to disengage due to the repetitive and monotone patter of the structured learning environment.
+The first thing that we did early on was eliminate Powerpoint from the course completely.
+We do not show one slide on any classes that we teach for Halo Business Systems.
+The value in such a choice is that it totally removes the ability of the client to disengage due to the repetitive and monotone pattern of the PowerPoint structured learning environment.

-Engagement is the reason I employ Socratic method as opposed to “click-paths” and “walkthroughs” in my courses.
-The best teachers I have ever encountered were highly skilled at the use of Socratic method in their lectures.
+Engagement is the reason we employ Socratic method as opposed to “click-paths” and “walkthroughs” in our courses.
+The best teachers are highly skilled at the use of Socratic method in a classroom setting, so why not use it for the online classroom?
 Constantly and consistently asking questions of the class and waiting for them to answer allows for students to come to conceptual conclusions without any assistance.
 If a student comes to a conclusion on their own, they are vastly more likely to comprehend and remember what they are learning.
-By demonstrating key concepts and asking questions throughout, the student remains engaged and has context to remember and use the concepts that they have learned.
+By demonstrating key concepts and asking questions throughout, the student remains engaged and has context to remember and use the concepts and terminology that they have learned.

 Truly engaging a student requires sending them to the chalkboard in front of their peers.
-When in class, my students soon realize that I could at anytime pass them the presenter and ask them to complete some exercise, demo, or administration.
+Students soon realize that the instructor could at anytime pass them the presenter and ask them to complete some exercise, demo, or administration.
 This not only encourages them to pay attention, but the pressure of being the instructor for a few moments “sets the hook” for tactile learners.
-The best way to learn any subject is to teach it, and I use that to my advantage as an instructor as much as possible.
+The best way to learn any subject is to teach it, and we use that to our advantage as instructors as much as possible.

 Repetition is the key to memorization and effectiveness.
-Most technical training courses try to feed the trainee with a fire hose, moving through concept after concept as quickly as possible in order to give the student their “money’s worth”.
-My classes are purposefully long enough to allow for ample amounts of repetition.
+Most technical training courses try to feed the trainee with a fire hose, moving through concept after concept as quickly as possible in order to give the student their money’s worth.
+Our classes are purposefully long enough to allow for ample amounts of repetition.
 At the beginning of every class we discuss everything that we discussed up to that day.
 This allows for terminology memorization and conceptual analysis of covered material.
-I always get questions about previously covered material at each review.
+We always get questions about previously covered material at each review.
 I find that this is absolutely key to successful comprehension.
-My clients will tell you that they tend to get sick of the repetition until the day of the exam when the question on the test forces the regurgitation of a memorized concept like clockwork.
+Our clients will tell us that they tend to get sick of the repetition until the day of the exam, when the question on the test forces the regurgitation of a memorized concept like clockwork.

-One thing that you will see in most of Halo’s client testimonials and my Linkedin recommendations is reference to the word patience.
+One thing that you will see in most of Halo’s client testimonials and Ryan Scalf’s Linkedin recommendations is reference to the word patience.
 What they usually mean by patience is the stubborn willingness to teach to them when they don’t understand regardless of what the rest of the class thinks.
-People pay me a lot of money to learn about SFDC.
-I make it clear at the beginning of each class that we have plenty of time and to stop me and ask questions at any time.
-I always pledge to leave no person behind.
+People pay us a lot of money to learn about SFDC.
+We make it clear at the beginning of each class that we have plenty of time.
+The student is encouraged and to stop and ask questions at any time.
+We always pledge to leave no person behind.
 Patience is the difference between a student becoming a certified professional and quitting the course a third of the way through.
-Sometimes I have a client that gets frustrated by the pace, but usually they see that sometimes they are the “confused student” and tend to allow for the other student to have their time to deep dive into a concept.
+Sometimeswe have a client that gets frustrated by the pace, but usually they see that sometimes they are the “confused student” and tend to allow for the other student to have their time to deep dive into a concept.

-Our Salesforce.com classes and bootcamps are an absolute joy to teach, and I am sure that our clients feel the same way about attending them.
-If you are thinking of training people internally or externally on Salesforce.com configuration and administration.
-I hope that you will contact us to meet your requirements.
+Our Salesforce.com classes and bootcamps are an absolute joy to teach, and we aare sure that our clients feel the same way about attending them.
+If you are thinking of training people internally or externally on Salesforce.com configuration and administration. we hope that you will contact us to meet your requirements.